pink-junkjard/hyperfiddle/README.md

 Hyperfiddle's data sync loop runs in the JVM (to solve N+1 problem of REST).

 ## \#1.
-API-as-a-Function
+API as a function

-Here is a simple API function, with two database queries:
+A simple API function, with two database queries:

 ```clojure
 (def datomic-samples-blog #uri "datomic:free://datomic:4334/samples-blog")